 Individual German states, rather than the federal state, are competent for regulating the media.
 This distribution of power guarantees an independent media, allowing citizens to form their own opinions and safeguarding the control function of the media.
 For print media, the states have enacted press regulations addressing relevant topics from claims for counterstatements to information rights against public authorities.
-Correspondingly, TV and radio broadcast media are also regulated by the states based on the Interstate Broadcasting Treaty, which shall eventually be repealed at the end of 2020 by the Interstate Media Treaty (MStV) and state-specific broadcasting or media acts.
+Correspondingly, TV and radio broadcast media are also regulated by the states on the basis of the MStV and state-specific broadcasting or media acts.

 Public broadcasting services are supervised by the broadcasting councils.
-Private broadcasters are regulated by 14 different state regulatory authorities, which grant the required licences, allocate frequencies or cable capacity and supervise compliance with the applicable legislation.
-Their focus is on safeguarding diversity of opinion, but also on compliance with advertising and regulations for the protection of minors.
-The regulatory authorities have wide regulatory powers at their disposal, ranging from complaints or fines to the revocation of licences.
-Core regulation for online media is provided by the Telemedia Act (TMG), which applies to telemedia services.
-The TMG includes provisions on applicable law, information obligations, restriction of liabilities and data protection.
-The Interstate Broadcasting Treaty (which shall be repealed in 2020 by the MStV), regulating journalistic aspects, and the State Treaty on the Protection of Minors, also apply.
-The MStV introduces a new category of telemedia services similar to broadcasting (i.e., on-demand services), where, for example, advertising regulations also apply (Section 74 MStV).
-The regulatory authorities supervise telemedia services for which, in general, no licence is required, with the exception of regular live journalistic video streams.
+Private broadcasters are regulated by 14 different state regulatory authorities,10 which grant the required licences, allocate frequencies or cable capacity and supervise compliance with the applicable legislation.
+Their focus is on safeguarding diversity of opinion, but also on compliance with advertising11 and regulations for the protection of minors.12 The regulatory authorities have wide regulatory powers at their disposal, ranging from complaints or fines to the revocation of licences.
+Core regulation for online media is provided by the Telemedia Act (TMG),13 which applies to telemedia services.14 The TMG includes provisions on applicable law, information obligations, restriction of liabilities and data protection.15 The MStV, providing core media regulation, and the State Treaty on the Protection of Minors also apply.
+The MStV introduces a new category of telemedia services similar to broadcasting (i.e., on-demand services), where, for example, advertising regulations also apply.16 The regulatory authorities supervise telemedia services, for which, in general, no licence is required, with the exception of regular live journalistic video streams.17

-Freedom of expression and freedom of information are comprehensively protected by the German Constitution (GG), the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights (ECHR).
-Private parties (e.g., social networks) also need to consider their users' right to freedom of expression when acting in respect of content on their platform.
-Intellectual property rights are protected by the Copyright Act (UrhG) and the Trademark Act (MarkenG), which also protect titles of publications, cinematic or other comparable works.
-The Publishing Act regulates the relationship between the publisher and the author.
+Freedom of expression and freedom of information are comprehensively protected by the German Constitution (GG), the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights (ECHR).18 Private parties (e.g., social networks) also need to consider their users' right to freedom of expression when acting in respect of content on their platform.
+Intellectual property rights are protected by the Copyright Act (UrhG)19 and the Trademark Act (MarkenG),20 which also protect titles of publications and cinematic or other comparable works.
+Germany has implemented the Directive on Copyright in the Digital Single Market in the UrhDaG, creating strict obligations that online content-sharing service providers (OCSSPs) must meet to avoid direct liability while also making sure that user rights are protected.21 The Publishing Act regulates the relationship between the publisher and the author.

-EU directives and the case law of the Court of Justice of the European Union (CJEU), the German Federal Supreme Court (BGH) and Constitutional Court (BVerfG), and the European Court of Human Rights have a strong impact on the media and entertainment industry.
+EU directives and the case law of the Court of Justice of the European Union (CJEU), the German Federal Supreme Court (BGH), the Constitutional Court (BVerfG) and the European Court of Human Rights have a strong impact on the media and entertainment industry.

-Collecting societies are an important player within the German media and entertainment industry.
-Based on the Collecting Societies Act and, in general, regulated by the German Patent and Trademark Office, they manage copyright or related rights on behalf of rights holders.
+Collecting societies play an important role within the German media and entertainment industry.
+On the basis of the Collecting Societies Act22 and, in general, regulated by the German Patent and Trademark Office, they manage copyright or related rights on behalf of right holders.

-Finally, the draft 10th Amendment to the German Act against Restraints of Competition currently discussed in the German Parliament, intends to create a regulatory framework for the digital economy in particular by specifically addressing platforms and data accessibility.
+Finally, the 10th amendment to the German Act against Restraints of Competition23 has created a regulatory framework for dominant market participants in the digital economy, in particular by specifically addressing platforms and data accessibility.